Tag Archives: novel writing

 Today I wrote about Robert in the third book of the Loyalist trilogy, The Loyalist Legacy, and his tricky situation in the aftermath of the War of 1812.
 It’s 1818 and he is back on American soil after a harrowing escape across the Niagara River.
 I can’t tell you any more than that.
 (Spoiler Alert) What I can tell you is that though he is a fictional character he experiences the unsettled and downright unhealthy situation after the War of 1812 in Upper Canada which made life at best uncertain and at worst downright life-threatening for those real people who chose to live under British rule.
 In this third book their struggles against oppressive and cruel laws and grasping and selfish administrators are at times just as bad for the inhabitants as the war was.
 And that’s all I’m going to say!
 (The Loyalist Legacy will be published in the fall of 2016.)

 For All Lovers of Historical Fiction!

-Book Two in The Loyalist Trilogy!
+The Loyalist’s Luck, Book Two in The Loyalist Trilogy!